Kevin Eggan: Stem cell research

 In August 2004, Eggan moved to Harvard University in Cambridge, Massachusetts, as a junior fellow, becoming an assistant professor of Molecular & Cellular Biology at their Stem Cell Institute ("HSCI") in 2005.
 At the time, stem cell research in the United States was threatened by political pressure due to concerns over the ethics of human embryo research, and research such as this was at risk of potentially being made illegal.
 Federal funding for stem cell research had recently been removed, and part of his role was to obtain private funding to replace it.
 Eggan took on a second role as the assistant investigator for Stowers Institute for Medical Research, a philanthropical medical research group in Kansas City, Missouri.

 Eggan's research goals at Harvard were to understand how nuclear transplantation works, and to make stem cells that carry genes for specific diseases such as Parkinson's disease, amyotrophic lateral sclerosis (Lou Gehrig's disease), and Alzheimer's.
 In 2006, following "more than two years of intensive ethical and scientific review", two groups of scientists at HSCI were granted permission to explore Somatic Cell Nuclear Transfer techniques to create disease-specific stem cell lines as an approach to various currently incurable conditions.
 Eggan was in charge of one of these two groups and senior author of their results; a renowned co-director of HSCI ran the other.
 The groups initially collaborated in researching diabetes before Eggan's group switched to work on neurodegenerative diseases.
 Harvard President Lawrence Summers called the approvals "a seminal event".

-Eggan also serves as the Chief Scientific Officer of The New York Stem Cell Foundation.
+Eggan also served as the Chief Scientific Officer of The New York Stem Cell Foundation.